 The Hal Carlstad Social Justice Center Grand Opening

 |Tom McAninley, Carol Ann Amour, Gene Herman and Cynthia Johnson.|

-Vic Sadot, current chair of the SJC, was the MC and sang a song called “Are You A Citizen of Are You A Slave”.
+Vic Sadot, past chair of the SJC, was the MC and sang a song called “Are You A Citizen of Are You A Slave”.
 Gene Herman led the ribbon cutting ceremony.
-The first speaker was Rev. Ben Meyers who called the new social justice center a great step forward and a blessing to us all.
+The first speaker was former BFUU Minister Rev. Ben Meyers who called the new social justice center a great step forward and a blessing to us all.
 He was followed by then outgoing President of the Board, Tom McAninley, who recalled how Hal Carlstad led by example and would never pressure anyone to do anything.
 Poems were recited by Frances Hillyard and Gene Herman.

 |Vic Sadot singing "Are You a Citizen or Are You a Slave?" at the grand opening of the Hal Carlstad Social Justice Center.|